MattFryer/Qlik-UltraEdit/README.md

 [![GitHub issues](https://img.shields.io/github/issues-raw/MattFryer/Qlik-UltraEdit.svg)](https://github.com/MattFryer/Qlik-UltraEdit/issues)
 [![GitHub license](https://img.shields.io/github/license/MattFryer/Qlik-UltraEdit.svg)](https://github.com/MattFryer/Qlik-UltraEdit/blob/master/LICENSE)

-# QlikView Language Definition for UltraEdit
+# Qlik Language Definition for UltraEdit

 **Note: Due to a lack of end user interest, this project no longer being updated.
 Should you wish to provide updates, pull requests will still be accepted.**

-The QlikView Custom Language Definition for UltraEdit gives basic syntax highlighting and auto-completion when working with QlikView script files in UltraEdit.
+The Qlik Custom Language Definition for UltraEdit gives basic syntax highlighting and auto-completion when working with QlikView and Qlik Sense script files in UltraEdit.

-The syntax highlighting that is provided is limited to the capabilities of UltraEdit Wordfiles and themes, and is an approximation of what you would get in QlikView's Edit Script dialog.
+The syntax highlighting that is provided is limited to the capabilities of UltraEdit Wordfiles and themes, and is an approximation of what you would get in Qlik's Edit Script dialogs.
 It currently supports the following features:

 * Highlighting of all current (v11.20) functions
 * Highlighting of all current (v11.20) keywords and statements